Juniper/healthbot-rules/juniper_official/Interfaces/README.md

 		> Other vendor product support: cisco-IOS-XR

 		> More details:
+		 Monitors lacp link status and notifies when anomalies are found.
+		 Four input control detection
+		 1) lacp-threshold,  is the threshold that causes the rule to report an anomaly.
+By default it is 1.
+This rule will set a dashboard color to red when lacp tx and rx packets are not increasing by lacp-threshold value during each cycle.
+		 2) detached, is the threshold that causes the rule to report an anomaly.
+By default it is 50.00 %.
+This rule will set a dashboard color to yellow when file descriptor usage percent exceeds threshold value in time range of 2 days.
+Otherwise it is set to green.
+		 3) interface-name, is a regular expression that matches the interfaces that you would like to monitor.
+By default it '.*', which matches all interfaces.
+Use something like 'ge.*' to match only gigabit ethernet interfaces.
+		 4) unknown-illegal-threshold,  is the threshold that causes the rule to report an anomaly.
+By default it is 1.
+This rule will set a dashboard color to red when illegal or unknown packets are increasing by unknown-illegal-threshold value during range interval of 300s.
 ### Rule name: check-queue-depth-netconf
 		> Description: "To moitor the interface queue depth"
 		> Synopsis: "Queue Depth KPI"